 You are finished the deck cleaning aspect of your maintenance

-start to enjoy your backyard.
+start to enjoy your backyard for another great season.